 “Building those personas for our clients is important, and then making sure that they develop content that’s relevant.”
 Emilia even admits that she’s become a paying customer after being won over with customer-centric and consistent content.

-When it comes to one-on-one relationships, the little things matter.
+When it comes to customer success, the little things matter.

 CSMs that turn on their cameras and ask for confirmation at each step will show up as stronger allies to clients.
 There will always be micro-improvements to be made as a CSM grows alongside the client, but if you can avoid these pitfalls, you’ll be on a faster track to success.